TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 15/Luke 15.12.md

 ---

-and the younger of them said to his father, Father, give me the portion of [thy] substance that falleth to me.
-And he divided unto them his living.
+The younger of them said to his father, 'Father, give me my share of your property.'
+He divided his livelihood between them.